Deep Dish Carton RedesigN

 New concepts for 2024

-After 4 years, Gino’s East conducted customer analytics and found that there was room for an improved carton.
-Research showed customers responded to bold colors, but the size of the cartons and the way they were stacked in the freezer section made it difficult to find.
-The Gino’s East team also wanted to acknowledge their roots and incorporate the checkerboard pattern from their original logo.
+After 4 years, Gino’s East conducted in depth analysis and found that there was room for improvement.
+Research showed customers responded to bold colors, but the size of the cartons, and the way they were stacked in the freezer section, made it difficult to find.

 Concept two took a different approach with a dark background and a focus on the legendary cheese pull.
 Large and crisp typography describes exactly why you should buy this deep dish and forget about the rest.

-After much back and forth, the Gino’s team agreed that concept one would have broader mass appeal to their customers in the freezer section.
+After much back and forth, the Gino’s team agreed: concept one would have broader mass appeal while still standing out from the rows and rows of competitor pizzas.

 Don’t Forget Your Roots

 Gino’s East was started by two taxi cab drivers and a dream of pizza on the Magnificent Mile.
-I brought back the checkered background with the Gino’s East iconic logo in order to remind customers; we’re slinging the same pizzas we were back in 1966.
+I brought back the checkered background with the Gino’s East iconic logo in order to remind customers; Gino’s East is slinging the same pizzas they were back in 1966.

 We’re in the oven